I'm an explorer, traveler, and writer, eager to share my findings with readers!

-Many have unfortunately experienced the story, and many more have heard it - "We went to Cedar Point yesterday, and I only got to go on X number of rides!"
-Being the #1 ranked amusement park in the world, Cedar Point attracts millions of visitors every year, even though they are only open full time May through Labor Day, and on weekends until the end of October.
+Many have experienced the story, and many more have heard it: "We went to Cedar Point yesterday, and I only got to go on a few rides!"
+As the #1-ranked amusement park in the world, Cedar Point attracts millions of visitors every year, despite the fact that they are only open full-time May through Labor Day, and on weekends until the end of October.

-If you really want to experience the majority, or all, of what Cedar Point has to offer, you most likely will need to spend three days there, or at the very least, two.
-Though every year, many who either live within reasonable driving distance - 3 hours or less, of the park, to make a one day trip, often do so.
-People who make day trips most often are there for the rides, and are not going to go to Soak City, or the beach, or parasailing.
-In order to make the best day trip possible, you first need to prioritize and plan before you go, and have an effective strategy to get to those rides once you get in the park.
+If you really want to experience the majority, or all, of what Cedar Point has to offer, you will most likely need to stay for two or three days, though many who live within reasonable driving distance of the park often take one-day trips.
+People who make day trips most often are there for the rides and are not going to go to Soak City, the beach, or parasail.
+In order to make the best day trip possible, you first need to prioritize and plan before you go and have an effective strategy to get to those rides once you get in the park.

 Making the Trip